mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 The [code review phase](/ee/development/database_review.md) involves Database Reviewers and Maintainers to manually check the migrations committed.
 This often involves knowing and spotting problematic patterns and their particular behavior on GitLab.com from experience.
 There is no large-scale environment available that allows us to test database migrations before they are being merged.

 Testing in CI is done on a very small database.
 We mainly check forward/backward migration consistency, evaluate rubocop rules to detect well-known problematic behaviors (static code checking) and have a few other, rather technical checks in place (adding the right files etc).
+That is, we typically find code or other rather simple errors, but cannot surface any data related errors - which are also typically not covered by unit tests either.

 Once merged, migrations are being deployed to the staging environment.
 Its database size is less than 5% of the production database size as of January 2021 and its recent data distribution does not resemble the production site.
 Oftentimes, we see migrations succeed in staging but then fail in production due to query timeouts or other unexpected problems.
+Even if we caught problems in staging, this is still expensive to reconcile and ideally we want to catch those problems as early as possible in the development cycle.

 Today, we have gained experience with working on a thin-cloned production database (more on this below) and already use it to provide developers with access to production query plans, automated query feedback and suggestions with optimizations.
 This is built around [Database Labs](https://gitlab.com/postgres-ai/database-lab) and [Joe](https://gitlab.com/postgres-ai/joe) and available through Slack (using chatops) and [postgres.ai](https://postgres.ai/).